 During the group comparisons portion, competitors in a class perform quarter turns as a group as directed by the head judge to display their physiques from the Front, Side and Back.
 Hair should be pulled aside, if needed, to avoid obstructing view of the back in the rear pose.
+Front number buttons can be worn on either left or right hip.
 Not performing poses in the manner specified may result in lower scoring from judges.
 Competitors will not be required to perform a stage walk during the group comparison portion of the event.

 Description of Quarter Turns